-- Profile Attribute Management: to define new profile attributes and manage the existing ones. - Role Management: to create new roles and manage permissions for each role. - User Management: to create users, manage their identities, assign values to their profile attributes and associate them with roles.
+- Role Management: to create new roles and manage permissions for each role. - User Management: to create users, manage their identities, assign values to their profile attributes and associate them with roles.

 In the following, we show how the model administrator can define user profiles and roles using these functionalities.
 Remember that Knowage profile management can also be integrated with external profiling systems.